-Today, anyone who is anyone has an online presence.
-You simply cannot compete in the marketplace without a website, an app, a blog.
+Today, anyone who has an online presence, simply cannot compete in the marketplace without a website, an app, a blog.
 All of these involve huge data circulation.

 In addition, the evolution of mobile technologies as one of the fastest growing ways of accessing the internet, and the proliferation of smart devices too has contributed to this data tsunami.

 All this has resulted in Big Data explosion in the past few years.
 And it shows no sign of slowing down.
 As other tech jobs become redundant due to dynamic and fast-evolving technologies, this is the one job profile which promises exponential growth.